ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/README.md

 # Driver Drowsiness Detection 😴
 A comparative analysis of Classification models (K-Nearest Neighbors and Convolutional Neural Network) is performed in order to classify the drowsiness of a driver.
 Features like Eye Aspect Ratio, Mouth Aspect Ratio, Pupil Circularity and Mouth Aspect Ratio over Eye Aspect Ratio were taken into consideration.
 This project lies in Classification domain of Machine Learning.
+This project is Divided into 3 parts:
+1. Data Collection and Feature Extraction
+2. Build K-Nearest Neighbor and Convolutional Neural Network Model.
+3. Compare both the models based on different Evaluation Metrics like Accuracy Precision, Recall, and F1_Score.

 A study conducted by AAA Foundation for Traffic Safety estimated that 328000 crashes occured annually due to drowsy driving.
 Among them, over 58% of the injuries are of pedestrians as the drowsy driver lose control and hit them.

 # Dataset 📊
 ### The dataset used in this project can be accessed [here](https://sites.google.com/view/utarldd/home)